Norwegian Christmas Cookies

 about 2-1/2” x 4-1/2”.

-Mom makes 10 to 12 different kind of cookies every year.
-She begins baking Christmas cookies in Octobe.
-Cookies are not the only food to prepare for the Norwegian Julebord (Christmas smorgasbord).
+Mom makes 10 to 12 different kinds of cookies for Christmas every year.
+She begins her baking projects in October.
+Cookies are not the only food to prepare for the Norwegian Julebord (Christmas smorgåsbord).

-It is a "good thing" to make tons of special foods for Christmas.
-The Norwegian home makers like to "brag a little" about all the goodies they made for this wonderful holiday.
+It is a Norwegian Tradition to make tons of special foods for Christmas.
+The Norwegian homemakers like to "brag not a little" about all the goodies they made for this wonderful holiday.

-Here is the recipe for these lovely cookies:
+Here is the recipe for these lovely Goro cookies:

 1-1/2 deciliter (approx.